moby/moby/docs/sources/articles/host_integration.md

     [Service]
     Restart=always
     ExecStart=/usr/bin/docker start -a redis_server
-    # for more options, use 'run' instead of 'start', but not suggested
-    # ExecStart=/usr/bin/docker run redis_server
     ExecStop=/usr/bin/docker stop -t 2 redis_server

     [Install]
     WantedBy=local.target

-if you need to pass options to the redis container (such as '--env'), then you'll need to use 'docker run' rather than 'docker start'.
+If you need to pass options to the redis container (such as `--env`), then you'll need to use `docker run` rather than `docker start`.
+This will create a new container every time the service is started, which will be stopped and removed when the service is stopped.

     [Service]
     ...
-    ExecStart=/usr/bin/docker run --env foo=bar redis_server
+    ExecStart=/usr/bin/docker run --env foo=bar --name redis_server redis
+    ExecStop=/usr/bin/docker stop -t 2 redis_server ; /usr/bin/docker rm -f redis_server
     ...